 Nam Jim Dressing

-- To make your dressing firstly grab your pestle and mortar and add the garlic, chilli, coriander stalks and pound to a paste.
+- To make the dressing grab your pestle and mortar (or mini blender) and add the garlic, chilli, coriander stalks and pound to a paste.

 - Add the sugar and pound into the mix.
 Then add the lemon juice and mix well.